 Ramps are often interplanted with wild ginger in the forest or with edible herbs in the food forest.

 Both the leaves and the roots of ramps are edible, similar to their cousins—onions, leeks, and garlic.
+Check out my favorite source for buying live ramp plants.

 To ensure that a colony of ramps survives, it’s important to leave most of the root bulbs intact.
 Ramps put out only two leaves each spring, so harvest only one leaf of each plant so that it can still collect energy from the sun, store it in its root, and produce flowers.